Scroll to Top

 Columbarium candle

-Lit in loving memory of Lorraine Brusco in remembrance of her birthday, January 20.
-Given by Nick Lettiere.
+Lit in loving memory of Lorraine Brusco, from Nick Lettiere.

 Sanctuary Candle

-In the Richmond IPC Cycle of Prayer, we pray for Church Musicians and Choirs.
+In the Richmond IPC Cycle of Prayer, we pray for Buildings and Grounds Committees.

-In the Anglican Cycle of Prayer, we pray for The Church of the Province of the Indian Ocean.
+In the Anglican Cycle of Prayer, we pray for The Anglican Church of Melanesia.